 The SBA agency Certificate of Competency (COC) rules allow small business firms to challenge, generally in a bid protest, the agency’s source selection decision that is not technically responsible to perform the contract.

-Filing an SBA Agency Certificate of Competency Bid Protest
+SBA Certificate of Competency COC Process

 - The Contracting Officer ha sole discretion to grant the SBA an extension of the 15-day requirement.
 See Eagle Sec., Inc., B-242397, Apr.
 29, 1991, 91-1 CPD ¶ 415 at 4.

 - FAR 9.104–1 gives a list of issues that the agency can find issues that lead to a getting a contractor certificate of competency.

 When the CO denies the SBA request for a COC extension, GAO will not review a challenge to this decision unless the protestor shows that the contracting officer’s discretion in denying an extension was due to fraud or bad faith.

 What Rights Do You have in This Process?

 When the agency makes a decision that the small business is no technically responsible, the contracting officer must refer the matter to the SBA for a Certificate of Competency determination.
 Once the SBA agency makes its decision to issue a positive determination, government contracting agencies must issue the contract to the challenged business.
 On the other hand, if the SBA does not issue a COC, the contracting agency will issue to the next company in line for the award.